Toggle navigation

 • Qualified Small Employer HRA: The Qualified Small Employer HRA (QSEHRA) allows companies with less than 50 employees to reimburse for medical expenses.
 Like an ICHRA, medical expenses can't be reimbursed through the QSEHRA if the employee wants to continue to contribute to an HSA.
 For QSEHRA, if the employer allows expenses, then employees are not able to contribute to an HSA.
 If it's their spouse's HSA, the spouse can contribute based on the employee not being eligible.
 For a spouse and employee, the spouse can contribute the single amount.
 If they have kids, then the spouse could contribute the family rate.
 2023 QSEHRA contribution limits can be found here.

 • Post-Deductible HRA: This type of HRA is basically an HRA that has its own deductible, covering qualified medical expenses after you pay off your deductible.
 This is compatible with an HSA.
-Even if you use a post deductible HRA, you can still reimburse for certain things like dental expenses or 5 other things before deductible and everything else you can reimburse after deductible.
+Even if you use a post-deductible HRA, you can still reimburse for certain things like dental expenses or 5 other things before the deductible and everything else you can reimburse after the deductible.

 • Retirement HRA: This type of HRA covers qualified medical expenses for retirees.
-You can use your HSA up until the point in time before you lose eligibility for an HSA.
+You can use your HSA up until you lose eligibility for an HSA.
 After that, you can use your HRA.

 Creating an HSA-friendly class for ICHRA